Coventry and Warwickshire Partnership NHS Trust cares for one patient with Covid-19 in hospital

 Advertisement

-There were no beds occupied by patients with Covid-19 four weeks ago in Coventry and Warwickshire Partnership NHS Trust.
+There were two beds occupied by patients with Covid-19 four weeks ago in Coventry and Warwickshire Partnership NHS Trust.

 Advertisement